A quick flight

 Overall, The Missed Flight was a fun entry level game.
 There was a lot of care put into it.
 It was compact, and player-friendly.
 While it didn’t have the narrative or mechanical depth that I personally seek, I think that it’s a great game for newer players, and folks who enjoy straightforward, low-commitment puzzling.
 I might not normally seek a game like this out, but I honestly enjoyed banging through these puzzles.

 - Space Requirements: A small table

 - Required Gear: Paper, pencil, and an internet connected device (a laptop is best)

-Buy your copy of Puzzle Post’s The Missing Flight, and tell them that the Room Escape Artist sent you.
+Buy your copy of Puzzle Post’s The Missed Flight, and tell them that the Room Escape Artist sent you.